WaveDancer Yacht Design-Sail and Power, Dinghies, Small Boats and Yachts

 The transom height on this dinghy accommodates a standard shaft outboard motor of 2-3.3 HP.

-Hull shape: This boat is basically of the single chine pram type, but with the addition of a flat keel strake.
+Hull shape: This boat is of the single chine pram type, but with the addition of a flat keel strake.
 This makes joining of the daggerboard case and mast step easier.

 Basic building techniques as used in building the 'Swift' apply also to this boat - the methods are the same, its just smaller!
 It is therefore helpful to study the entire construction process of this much bigger double chine boat in-Building the 'Swift'.

-However, there is already a Piccolo built in California and this link takes you to some very interesting pics of a recently completed boat.
+However, there is already a Piccolo built in California and this link takes you to some very interesting pics of a completed boat.

 Although you could build this dinghy without a construction cradle on carefully levelled chocks, I recommend building in a cradle.